laasya2005/Data-Structures-/README.md

 ![ssss](https://user-images.githubusercontent.com/71040750/165742592-c276c88d-3f79-4e1c-8e00-e4c43b9d0b62.png)

 iii.
-Reverse a string or linked list using stack.
+Reverse a string using stack.

-iv.
+vi.
+Reverse a string using Linked list

+v.
 Check for balanced parentheses using stack

-v.
+vi.
 Evaluation of Prefix and Postfix expressions using stack

-vi.
+vii.
 Infix to Postfix using stack

 4. Queue
 5. Tree